How many first-time visitors on your website convert into paying customers?

 On the Udemy site, the banner above the menu highlights a limited-time promotion: it says that a previous offer has been extended and expires in 20 hours.

 A conversion funnel represents all of the preliminary steps to a visitor’s action.
-Therefore, it includes the whole process that makes a visitor a lead or even a customer.
+In other words, it includes the whole process that turns a visitor into a lead or into a customer.